Miyazaki's 'The Boy and the Heron' is No. 1 at the box office, a first for the Japanese anime master

 Though Miyazaki's movies have often been enormous hits in Japan and Asia, they've traditionally made less of a mark in North American cinemas.
 The director's previous best performer was his last movie, 2013's “The Wind Rises,” which grossed $5.2 million in its entire domestic run.

+“It's really a resounding statement for what animation can be," said Eric Beckman, founder and chief executive of GKIDS, the North American distributor for Studio Ghibli films.
+"American audiences have been ready for a lot more than what they've been getting, and I think this really points to that direction.”

-“The Boy and the Heron,” which earlier collected $56 million in Japan, for years was expected to be Miyazaki's swan song.
-But just as it was making its premiere at the Toronto International Film Festival in September, Junichi Nishioka, Studio Ghibli vice president, said the previously retired Miyazaki is still working toward another film.
+“The Boy and the Heron" for years was expected to be Miyazaki's swan song.
+But just as it was making its premiere at the Toronto International Film Festival in September, Junichi Nishioka, Studio Ghibli vice president, said the previously retired Miyazaki has begun working toward another film.

 “The Boy and the Heron,” has been hailed as one of the best films of the year.
 The film, featuring an English dub voice cast including Robert Pattinson, Christian Bale, Dave Bautista and Mark Hamill, follows a boy who, after her mother perishes in World War II bombing, is led by a mysterious heron to a portal that takes him to a fantastical realm.
 In Japan, its title translates to “How Do You Live?”